carterfunkhouser/PersonalWebsite/content/authors/admin/_index.md

 ---
 # Display name
-title: Carter Funkhouser
+title: Carter J. Funkhouser

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Postdoctoral Research Scientist
+role: Postdoctoral Research Fellow

 # Organizations/Affiliations to show in About widget
 organizations: